 Pre-encoded Videos - You upload MP4 files directly to Adobe Dynamic Media Classic.
 With this workflow, files are not encoded at the time you upload them.
 The files are pre-encoded in preparation for delivery to the desktop and to mobile devices.

-Master source videos - Upload master source video files and, at upload, encode these files to MP4 files.
+Primary source videos - Upload primary source video files and, at upload, encode these files to MP4 files.
 Encoded videos are labeled “Video” in the Browse panel.
 Adobe Dynamic Media Classic supports the encoding of video files in many formats.

 Adobe Dynamic Media Classic also generates video thumbnails.
 You can learn more about video thumbnails, how to obtain their URLs, and modifying poster frames.